fbpx

 • Introduction to Python modules: Importing math (sqrt, cell, floor, pow, fabs, sin, cos, tan, random (random, randint, randrange), statistics (mean, median, mode) modules.

-You might be interested in How to Become a Trainer in India
+You might be interested in List of Veterinary 6 Month Courses in India

 Unit 3: Data Management